Hiring in 2026

 Hybrid working and flexibility were once novel ideas, but now a CIPD poll shows 91% of employers offer at least some kind of flexible working arrangement.
 Yet in some conversations, tensions continue between full-time return-to-office policies and expanded flexible working, with 74% of organisations now offering hybrid working, which is down from 84% in 2023.

-Instead, the next evolution is offering customised flexibility.
+The next evolution is offering customised flexibility.
 Giving people the freedom they need will help them show up as their best selves for work, with the CIPD reporting that 80% of employees say that working flexibly has had a positive impact on their quality of life.
 Add to that, 41% of employers believe that hybrid working policies have led to increased productivity/efficiency in their organisation.

 ———————————————————————